OP-Engineering/op-sqlite/README.md

 </div>
 <br />

-Quick SQLite embeds the latest version of SQLite and provides a low-level JSI-backed API to execute SQL queries.
+OP SQLite embeds the latest version of SQLite and provides a low-level JSI-backed API to execute SQL queries.

 Performance metrics are intentionally not presented, [anecdotic testimonies](https://dev.to/craftzdog/a-performant-way-to-use-pouchdb7-on-react-native-in-2022-24ej) suggest anywhere between 2x and 5x speed improvement.
 On small queries you might not notice a difference with the old bridge but as you send large data to JS the speed increase is considerable.